perfanalytics/pose2sim/README.md

 `Pose2Sim` provides a workflow for 3D markerless kinematics (human or animal), as an alternative to traditional marker-based MoCap methods.

-**Pose2Sim** is free and open-source, low-cost but with research-grade accuracy and production-grade robustness.
-It gives a maximum of control on clearly explained parameters.
+**Pose2Sim** is free and open-source, requiring low-cost hardware but with research-grade accuracy and production-grade robustness.
+It gives maximum control over clearly explained parameters.
 Any combination of phones, webcams, or GoPros can be used with fully clothed subjects, so it is particularly adapted to the sports field, the doctor's office, or for outdoor 3D animation capture.

 ***Note:*** For real-time analysis with a single camera, please consider **[Sports2D](https://github.com/davidpagnon/Sports2D)** (note that the motion must lie in the sagittal or frontal plane).

 *Fun fact:*\
-Pose2Sim stands for "OpenPose to OpenSim", as it originally used *OpenPose* inputs (2D keypoints coordinates) and lead to an OpenSim result (full-body 3D joint angles).
-Pose estimation is now performed with more recent models from [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose), and custom models (from [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut) for example) can also be used.
+Pose2Sim stands for "OpenPose to OpenSim", as it originally used *OpenPose* inputs (2D keypoints coordinates) and led to an OpenSim result (full-body 3D joint angles).
+Pose estimation is now performed with more recent models from [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose), and custom models (from [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut), for example) can also be used.

 <br>